ikondrat/img2css/README.md

 # From image to plain css converter
-Converts svg/png files to css files with dataURLs with naming style as b-ico-%filename%
+Converts svg/png files to inline dataURLs with naming style as b-ico-%filename%

 ## Repo